-Carbon management at the city scale: an exploration of the low carbon futures for the Bristol region
+Carbon management at the city scale: An exploration of the low carbon futures for the Bristol region

-Funder: EPSRC CASE Award
+Funding body: EPSRC CASE Award

-Collaborators: Centre for Sustainable Energy, Bristol City Council
+Collaborators: Centre for Sustainable Energy; Bristol City Council.

 Cities are increasingly recognised as important for achieving climate change commitments, due to their large environmental demands and the concentration of people and activities within them.
 However, the all-encompassing nature of decarbonisation necessitates cooperation and commitment to act across all sectors and institutions, and the temporal scale of carbon reduction targets (80% by 2050) poses a significant challenge for policy makers.
 This research aims to help close the gap between ‘where we are now’ and ‘where we need to be’ by exploring through participative scenarios the low carbon futures for the Bristol city region, and aims to assess the suitability of such an approach for improving long-timescale carbon management.

 Using an innovative hybrid Delphi-backcasting methodology with key local stakeholders, a three-stage iterative consultation process resulted in two broadly consensual narrative ‘visions’ for the Bristol city region in 2050.
 Pathways of key actions and drivers of the scenarios were identified in a backcasting workshop.
 The two resulting scenarios for the region in 2050, named ‘X’ and ‘Y’, broadly emphasised ‘global connectivity, economic growth, and technology’, and ‘relocalisation, self-sufficiency, and resilience’ respectively.
 However, the results also identified the presence of entrenched worldviews and preferences within sectors, and found that the process of imagining an alternative preferable future is challenging for participants.